February 28, 2014 – Friday – Tabuaeran, Fanning Island, Kiribati

 The islanders seem happy, but this place appears to have little going for it.
 Holland America ships call a half dozen times a year, but otherwise there is no tourism.
 The islanders fish the lagoon to feed their families, and harvest seaweed for export.
 Cargo ships must call, since they have canned food, staples, and fuel to run a few trucks and motorcycles on the island.

-The ship sails from Fanning Island a bit after 2PM, so it is more-or-less on time, although I don’t think it matters much since our next port-of-call is Bora Bora, where we have an overnight stay before moving on.
+Our ship sails from Fanning Island a bit after 2PM, so it is more-or-less on time, although I don’t think it matters much since our next port-of-call is Bora Bora, where we have an overnight stay before moving on.
 It will take us two days to get there, and the captain says we have to average 18 knots.
 There is no bad weather forecast, so we should arrive on time.
-I have a shore excursion booked for Bora Bora – a Beach Break and Snorkel at a nearby motu, which should be fun.

 For the first time on this cruise we have a strong wind to contend with.
 We are currently steering a SE course, and we have a 40-knot easterly wind buffeting the ship.
-I have to give up my star gazing from Deck 14 Sky Deck because I am being literally blown off my feet!
+I have to give up my star gazing from Deck 14 Sky Deck because I am being literally blown off my feet, despite the tantalizingly dark skies above!
 Needless to say, holding binoculars still to observe with is virtually impossible, despite having a Plexiglas shield surrounding this deck forward.